 As weather patterns grow less predictable, shorter-season crops are taking over container gardens at a remarkable pace.

 You’ll find these short season varieties maturing in 45-60 days rather than the traditional 80-100 days, giving you multiple harvests per season.
+This shift makes container adaptability crucial for urban spaces where you’re maximizing limited time and square footage.

 Quick-maturing lettuce, radishes, and bush beans now dominate balcony gardens, while fast-growing cabbage varieties serve double duty as ornamental centerpieces and dinner ingredients.